 Do you ever experience pain that feels almost electric?
 A sharp stabbing, shooting, or even burning sensation can be signs that you’re experiencing nerve pain.
-Unlike other types of pain, like from a broken bone or a burned finger, it can be difficult and confusing to locate and really understand nerve pain.
-Many people live, day in and day out, suffering from nerve pain because they don’t know the cause, symptoms, or treatment options.
+Unlike other types of pain, like from a broken bone or a burned finger.
+It can be difficult and confusing to locate and really understand nerve pain.
+Many people live, day in and day out, suffering from nerve pain.
+Because they don’t know the cause, symptoms, or treatment options.
 All they know is that they’re in pain.

 If you think you may be suffering from nerve pain—chronic pain that simply will not go away—consider consulting a medical professional.
 The first step towards treatment is understanding your condition and getting the right information.
 When visiting your doctor, it can be helpful to know what questions to ask.
-Nerve pain can be hard to diagnose because it’s felt in so many ways, from burning to even a freezing sensation.
+Diagnosing never pain can be hard because it’s felt in so many ways, from burning to even a freezing sensation.
 That’s why it can be helpful to know which questions to ask your doctor when discussing the possibility of nerve pain and nerve pain treatment options.
 Knowing more will set you down the path toward possible recovery.
 Here’s a list of 5 questions to ask your doctor about nerve pain.

-In 2018, it was reported that roughly 10% of the American population suffers from diabetes—this accounts for 34 million individuals.
+Reportedly roughly 10% of the American population suffers from diabetes—this accounts for 34 million individuals.
 Diabetes is one of the most prevalent diseases in the United States and nerve pain is one of the most common symptoms.
 Even those with prediabetes, which accounts for another 88 million Americans, often suffer from nerve pain.
 While nerve pain can be an early sign of diabetes, it does not always mean that you will develop this disease.
 Nerve pain can develop from many different causes.
 It’s important to consult a medical professional to determine the cause of your nerve pain; therefore, you can seek out the most effective method of treatment.

-An EMG, or electromyogram, is used to test for the cause of nerve pain because it can scan your peripheral nerves to determine the source of the pain.
+An EMG, or electromyogram, will scan your peripheral nerves to determine the source of the pain.
 Additionally, one of the advantages of seeking out specialized help is that their experience can help you avoid unnecessary testing.
 No one likes visiting the doctor, so knowing the right questions to ask and who to ask is important to expedite the process—not to mention, it can help you save on expensive medical costs.